 Another important aspect of managing your money as a college student is the ability to easily make transfers, either between your accounts or between financial institutions, within online banking.
 There were times where I asked my parents for help, and times when they offered to help me.
 We were able to complete these transactions without ever even having to call the bank or visit the banking center.

 You could agree to have a joint account with your parents or make them an authorized signer, so when you need money they can transfer it into your account.
 If you want to keep your finances separate, or if your parent banks elsewhere, most banks offer external transfers in online banking as well.
-At Old National, we also offer Popmoney®, a way to send money using a person's phone number or email address.
-Just keep in mind it might take a couple of days to process and for money to be available in your account.
+At Old National, we also offer Zelle®1 as a way to send money to people you know and trust right from your online or mobile banking account.

 One final note about transferring money.
 I always encourage students to open both checking and savings accounts, and set up automatic transfers into the savings account to build an emergency fund.
 Often, you can even open these accounts completely online if you choose to!
 I will admit that during college my emergency fund was rather small and that my definition of an emergency has changed with time, but it saved me from incurring debt when unexpected expenses came up while I was in school.